eucp-project/storyboards/static/stories/storylines.md

 :::

 :::Chapter{headline="Findings 3" image=slide7.png}
-## Findings 3
-On the left some key points related to the third question posed in the introduction are provided.
+## What are the challenges of producing storylines as a service?
 The application examples as well as the scientific outcomes all highlighted challenges to the upscaling of these activities.

 There is a large scope for future work to test storylines further in a range of specific applications, as well as assess the potential for a set of Europe-wide storylines to form the foundation from which to generate these application products.

-Many applications may require bespoke products, however exploring which elements of this can be streamlined may help address the upscaling challenge.
+Many applications may require bespoke products.
+However, exploring which elements of this can be streamlined may help address the upscaling challenge.
 This should be carried out with the understanding that a large part of the value in storylines as a user product may be in the co-production process